 Let's now ADD these new changes to our current existing commit.
 The flag

-means that I will not change my original commit message. -
+--no-editmeans that I will not change my original commit message. -

 Push the changes of my local branch (origin) to my remote branch.
 The flag

-is because I am changing the history of commits.
+-fis because I am changing the history of commits.

 Disclaimer

-without adding the branch as parameter, will add all commits to the push.
+Running git push origin without adding the branch as parameter, will add all commits to the push.

 Voila!
 Once this is done, I should be able to see the new commit SHA, with my new changes in my PR that is already open.